rapidsai/deployment/source/guides/azure/infiniband.md

 ## Run Benchmarks

-Finally, let's run the Merge Benchmarkdfound in Dask-CUDA.
+Finally, let's run the [merge benchmark](https://github.com/rapidsai/dask-cuda/blob/branch-22.12/dask_cuda/benchmarks/local_cudf_merge.py) from `dask-cuda`.

 Below we are running for devices 0..7, you will want to adjust that for the number of devices available on your VM, the default is to run on GPU 0 only.
 Additionally, `--chunk-size 100_000_000` is a safe value for 32GB GPUs, you may